 The Health Department works with children, parents and staff in child care settings and schools to improve nutrition and physical activity.

-Eat Healthy, Be Active: A newsletter for Group Child Care Centers and distributed to directors of NYC child care centers each month.
-Tools and resources are provided to help center staff create and maintain a healthy environment for children and parents.
+Eat Healthy, Be Active: A Newsletter for Group Child Care Centers is distributed to directors of NYC child care centers each month.
+Tools and resources are provided to help center staff create and maintain a healthy environment for children, families and staff.
 Subscribe to the newsletter.

 Growing Healthy Children: A Nutrition Education Curriculum for Preschools